river06/leetcode2/README.md

     - **palindrome partitioning**: my solution is DP plus backtracking
     - **palindrome partitioning II**: my solution uses two DP, but they can be combined into one if the iteration sequence is the same.
     - **longest palindrome subsequence**: `DP(i,j)` stores the maximum length of palindromic substring
-    - **count different palindromic subsequences**: can use 3D DP to solve the problem
+    - **count different palindromic subsequences**: can use 3D DP to solve the problem.
+The extra dimension stores the information about the boundary character.
 - **misc**
     - **palindrome number**: invert half the number to avoid overflow
     - **valid palindrome**: just be careful of special cases